OffByTwoDev/Destruct3D/README.md

 A Godot addon written in C# that generates fragments on startup, and removes these fragments in a customisable way, in realtime.

-No knowledge of C# is needed to use the plugin, customise the basic behaviour or create good looking destruction.
+No knowledge of C# is needed to use the plugin or customise the basic behaviour.

 # Technicalities / Theory